Saudi Arabia Energy Information

 The Saudi Green initiative launched in 2021 set a target of 50% renewables in the power capacity mix in 2030.

 Interactive Chart Saudi Arabia Share of Renewables in Electricity Production (incl hydro)

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data

 CO2 Fuel Combustion/CO2 Emissions

-Saudi Arabia updated its NDCs in 2021, with the objective of reducing GHG emissions by 278 MtCO2eq by 2030 compared to 2019 levels (646 MtCO2eq); this doubles the previous target of 130 MtCO2eq reduction by 2030.
+In its updated NDC (2021), Saudi Arabia set the objective of reducing GHG emissions by 278 MtCO2eq by 2030 compared to 2019 levels (646 MtCO2eq); this doubles the previous target of 130 MtCO2eq reduction by 2030.
 The NDC also pledged to reach net-zero emissions of greenhouse gas by 2060.

-In addition to the target of 50% renewable energy in the energy mix by 2030, Saudi Arabia wants to develop green hydrogen production, carbon capture, use and storage (CCUS), and to reduce global methane emissions in 2030 by 30% compared to 2020 levels.
+In addition to the target of 50% renewable in the capacity production by 2030, Saudi Arabia wants to develop green hydrogen production, carbon capture, use and storage (CCUS), and to reduce global methane emissions in 2030 by 30% compared to 2020 levels.